NikolayPolyagoshko/AMQP_Exchange/README.md

  * Queues	- Confiruration of RabbitMQ queues
      * QueueId		- Autoincrement Id of a Queue
-     * HostID		- Id of a RabbitMQ host in the Hosts table
+     * HostID		- Id of a RabbitMQ host from the Hosts table
      * Direction		- Should be 'In' or 'Out'
      * Name		- Queue name or Routing Key name.
 Routing Key can be used for outbound messages, only if Exchange is specified\
      * SenderPollInterval - For outbound, controls how frequently worker will check Outbound table for new available message data.
 Can be null, default is 10000 ms (10 seconds)